 Uses of a PCB

-2.Some industrial machinery,
+- Some industrial machinery,

-3.In the automotive industry
+- In the automotive industry

 A PCB is a vital structure for most appliances because it supports many electronic components and serves them with electricity at the same time.
 Features that make a PCB unique are:

 1. PCB's manufacturing process can be automated

 2. PCB is lightweight and small, yet it can handle high-density wiring

 3. Inspection, debugging or maintenance of equipment is easy due to the PCB's repeatability and consistency

 Types of PCB

 The single-layer PCB only contains a single layer of conducting material, which is mostly copper.
 The PCB can be protected from oxidation by the use of a sheet of solder mask.
-Besides, a single layer PCB is the one that is mostly used in bulk production for devices like radio, calculators, and printers
+Besides, a single-layer PCB is one that is mostly used in bulk production for devices like radios, calculators, and printers

 The main advantage of a double-layer PCB over a single layer is that it has a reduced size and enhanced flexibility hence making the circuit compact.
-The double-sided board is mostly used in phones, industrial controls, amplifiers, ups systems, HVAC applications, converters, and power monitoring units.
+The double-sided board is mostly used in phones, industrial controls, amplifiers, UPS systems, HVAC applications, converters, and power monitoring units.

 Multilayer PCB comes with more than two conductive layers.
 In addition, this board is designed to prevent excess heat from damaging it.
 This is usually done by sandwiching glue between the insulations.
 Multi-layer PCBs are mostly done in complex systems such as GPS technology, satellite systems, medical equipment, data storage equipment, and file servers.

 PCBA - Printed Circuit Board Assembly

 Components of PCBA

 An empty PCB board must be populated with electric components so that it can form a working PCBA.
 Through-hole technology is used to mount these components on holes.
-Also, these holes must be surrounded by conductive pads so as the whole board can function.
+Also, these holes must be surrounded by conductive pads so the whole board can function.
 The pins of the components are aligned on one side of the component using SMT, while the parts are anchored on the opposite side.

 The two main ways for integrating components on a PCB are DIP and SMT.
 In DIP, you need to drill holes so that the pin of the component that you are adding can be inserted inside that hole.
 However, SMT (Surface mounted technology) requires a placement machine

 You can inspect it visually with power off or using an inspection tool such as an automated optical.
-Still, with the power of you can carry out a signature analysis.
+Still, with the power you can carry out a signature analysis.
 Also, you can turn the power on and perform in-circuit testing.
 Lastly, you can carry out a functional test that will confirm whether your board functions as intended.

 The main difference is that PCB is the bare board, while PCBA is the process of refilling the board with electronic components such as integrated circuits and capacitors.
-After printing solder paste and mounting the components, you will get a PCBA (Printed circuit Assembly).
+After printing the solder paste and mounting the components, you will get a PCBA (Printed circuit Assembly).
 In order to establish a mechanical connection, reflow furnace heating is carried out.

 A PCB cannot be used in the manufacture of electronic devices without the components being implanted.
-So a PCBA is the final product that is integrated during the production of these devices.
+So a PCBA is a final product that is integrated during the production of these devices.
 However, they are passed through inspection and a rectification process so that all the errors are rectified.
 A PCBA is made from a finished circuit board.
 So without a PCB, then you cannot have a PCBA.

 PCB is simply the circuit board, while PCBA is a finished circuit board.
 These two abbreviations are closely related because they share one thing in common i.e., the circuit board.
 But when all the components are mounted on the PCB, then it becomes a PCBA.
-And it can now be used to make an electronic device.
+And it can now be used to make electronic devices.